Shoes, Outhouses, and Kerosene

 By Zachary Brooks

 Most history is forgotten.
 That is true whether it be the conquest of by the so-called “sea peoples” of the late Bronze Age or the experiences of layman twenty years ago.
-Most of the past is relegated to the dust bin of history; the Center for the Study of War and American Society at the University of Tennessee endeavors to rescue the pages of history hitherto left to fade away.
+Most of the past is relegated to the dust bin of history; the Center endeavors to rescue the pages of history hitherto left to fade away.
 The Center tells the stories that we never get to hear.
 Instead of dealing with war’s geopolitics and the great men who conducted them, the Center relates the stories of the men and women on the ground.
 They tell our stories.

-To listen to and transcribe stories such a Sgt.
-Hahn’s is an immense privilege, especially for an historian in training like myself.
-The Center for the Study of War and Society has given me the unique opportunity to see history from a whole new perspective.
+To listen to and transcribe these stories is an immense privilege, especially for an historian in training like myself.
+The Center has given me the unique opportunity to see history from a whole new perspective.
 Instead of using primary sources others have gathered, I am creating the sources that future historians will utilize in their research.
 Though transcribing interviews can be frustrating due to the foreign nature of military vernacular, the frequent rewinding, and the strict format the experience has been instrumental in improving my abilities as a historian.

-Perhaps my greatest take away from my experience at the Center for the Study of War and Society is the power of oral histories.
+Perhaps my greatest take away from my experience at the Center is the power of oral histories.
 The oral histories act to bring the experiences of veterans to life.
 Conflicts such as the Vietnam War transition from a controversial War in America’s past to an intense, very real drama, filled with more heartache and humor than any Hollywood movie.

-The Center for the Study of War and Society has allowed me to contribute to a field that I am extremely passionate about as well as enrich myself.
+The Center has allowed me to contribute to a field that I am extremely passionate about as well as enrich myself.
 Though much of history is lost to us, my experience at the Center is one I will not soon forget.

 Lives of Sacrifice